robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 - MySQL Documentation
 - Samples and Examples

-#### 6. Select from the "Available Products" column, then click the Top arrow to move it to the left column.
+#### 6. Select from the "Available Products" column

+- then click the +'s to reach the product

+- then click the right pointing arrow in the middle column

+- your product will be shown in the Products to be Installed column.

 ![MySQL-select-products](./images/fr0101-12_MySQL-select-products.png "MySQL-select-products")